UB-Mannheim/escriptorium/README.md

-eScriptorium is part of the [scripta](https://www.psl.eu/en/scripta) project, its goal is provide researchers in the humanity field with an integrated set of tools to transcribe, annotate, translate and publish historical documents.
+eScriptorium is part of the [Scripta](https://www.psl.eu/en/scripta) and [RESILIENCE](https://www.resilience-ri.eu) projects, and has received funding from Université PSL and from The European Union's [Horizon 2020 Research and Innovation Programme](https://ec.europa.eu/programmes/horizon2020/en/what-horizon-2020) under Grant Agreement no. 871127, as well as from other contributors listed below.
+Its goal is provide researchers in the humanities with an integrated set of tools to transcribe, annotate, translate and publish historical documents.
 The eScriptorium app itself is at the 'center'.
-It is a work in progress but will implement at least automatic transcriptions through kraken, indexation for complex search and filtering, annotation and some simple form of collaborative working (sharing, versioning)
+It is a work in progress but will implement at least automatic transcriptions through kraken, indexation for complex search and filtering, annotation and some simple form of collaborative working (sharing, versioning).

 ## The stack
 - nginx